-The LTZ (Landwirtschaftliches Technologiezentrum Augustenberg) and Oculyze are meeting this challenge by using AI to automate the recognition.
-The goal is to have a system that can be simply used by authorities to get a quick on-site diagnosis and is helping in the decision-making process for further steps.
+The LTZ (Landwirtschaftliches Technologiezentrum Augustenberg) and Oculyze are meeting this challenge by using AI to automate the insect identification.
+The goal is to have a system that can be simply used by authorities to get a quick on-site diagnosis and which can help in the decision-making process for further steps.

 Currently we are concentrating on the following species:

 - Apriona sp.
 (A. germari germari, A. rugicollis, A. cinerea)

 - Bactocera rubus rubus

 - Agrilus sp.
 (A. anxius, A. biliniatus, A. fleischeri, A. mali, A. planipennis)